vidartf/globmatch/README.md

 [![Build Status](https://travis-ci.org/vidartf/globmatch.svg?branch=master)](https://travis-ci.org/vidartf/globmatch)
 [![codecov.io](https://codecov.io/github/vidartf/globmatch/coverage.svg?branch=master)](https://codecov.io/github/vidartf/globmatch?branch=master)

-`globmatch` provides functions for matching a patch against one ore more glob patterns.
+`globmatch` provides functions for matching a patch against one ore more glob patterns in Python.
 This differs from the `glob` module of the standard library, which matches a glob against the file-tree on your system. `globmatch` does not interact with the filesystem at all, but relies on generic matching.
 It also differs from the `fnmatch` module of the standard library in that it accepts the double star (`**`) element, which matches zero or more directories.
 Additionally, the star element (`*`) in `fnmatch` will also match across path separators.
 In `globmatch` the star element matches zero or more characters of the current path element (directory/file name).